Your browser is not supported

 We're also ensuring that people can readily get cash out with or without a purchase.
 Our research will run for about 18 months to inform future work to support cash use and the cash system.

-We know some people may be worried about how private digital cash would be.
-Privacy will be built into the design of digital cash.
-The Reserve Bank of New Zealand, or the Government would not be able to see your transactions or be able to identify who you are.
-New Zealand’s Privacy Act and legal checks and balances would apply to digital cash.
+The Reserve Bank of New Zealand, or the Government won't be able to see your transactions or be able to identify who you are.
+New Zealand’s Privacy Act and legal checks and balances would apply to Digital Cash.
 Any government agency that needed to view your data would need legal authority or permission to do so, just as they do today.

 Common questions